How IPFS works

 IPFS is a peer-to-peer (p2p) storage network.
-Content is accessible through peers that might relay information or store it (or do both), and those peers can be located anywhere in the world.
-IPFS knows how to find what you ask for by its content address, rather than where it is.
+Content is accessible through peers, located anywhere in the world, that might relay information, store it, or do both.
+IPFS knows how to find what you ask for via its content address, rather than its location.

 IPFS uses content addressing to identify content by what's in it, rather than by where it's located.
 Looking for an item by content is something you already do all the time.
 For example, when you look for a book in the library, you often ask for it by the title; that's content addressing because you're asking for what it is.
 If you were using location addressing to find that book, you'd ask for it by where it is: "I want the book that's on the second floor, first stack, third shelf from the bottom, four books from the left."
 If someone moved that book, you'd be out of luck!

-It’s the same on the internet and on your computer.
-Right now, content is found by location, such as…
+That problem exists for the internet and on your computer!
+Right now, content is found by location, such as:

 By contrast, every piece of content that uses the IPFS protocol has a content identifier, or CID, that is its hash.
 The hash is unique to the content that it came from, even though it may look short compared to the original content.
-If hashes are new to you, check out the concept guide on hashes for an introduction.
+If hashes are new to you, check out our guide to cryptographic hashing for an introduction.

-Content addressing through hashes has become a widely-used means of connecting data in distributed systems, from the commits that back your code to the blockchains that run cryptocurrencies.
+Many distributed systems make use of content addressing through hashes as a means for not just identifying content, but also linking it together — everything from the commits that back your code to the blockchains that run cryptocurrencies leverage this strategy.
 However, the underlying data structures in these systems are not necessarily interoperable.

-This is where the IPLD project comes in.
-Hashes identify content, and IPLD translates between data structures.
-Since different distributed systems structure their data in different ways, IPLD provides libraries for combining pluggable modules (parsers for each possible type of IPLD node) to resolve a path, selector, or query across many linked nodes (allowing you explore data regardless of the underlying protocol).
-IPLD provides a way to translate between content-addressable data structures: “Oh you use Git-style, no worries, I can follow those links.
-Oh you use Ethereum, I got you, I can follow those links too!”
+This is where the Interplanetary Linked Data (IPLD) project comes in.
+IPLD translates between hash-linked data structures allowing for the unification of the data across distributed systems.
+IPLD provides libraries for combining pluggable modules (parsers for each possible type of IPLD node) to resolve a path, selector, or query across many linked nodes (allowing you explore data regardless of the underlying protocol).
+IPLD provides a way to translate between content-addressable data structures: "Oh, you use Git-style, no worries, I can follow those links.
+Oh, you use Ethereum, I got you, I can follow those links too!"

 IPFS and many other distributed systems take advantage of a data structure called directed acyclic graphs, or DAGs.
-Specifically, they use Merkle-DAGs, which are DAGs where each node has an identifier that is a hash of the node’s contents.
+Specifically, they use Merkle DAGs, which are DAGs where each node has a unique identifier that is a hash of the node's contents.
 Sound familiar?
 This refers back to the CID concept that we covered in the previous section.
-Another way to look the this CID-linked-data concept: identifying a data object (like a Merkle-DAG node) by the value of its hash is content addressing.
-(Check out the concept guide on Merkle-DAGs for a more in-depth treatment of this topic.)
+Put another way: identifying a data object (like a Merkle DAG node) by the value of its hash is content addressing.
+Check out our guide to Merkle DAGs for a more in-depth treatment of this topic.

-Merkle-DAGs are a bit of a “turtles all the way down” scenario; that is, everything has a CID.
-You’ve got a file that has a CID.
-What if there are several files in a folder?
-That folder has a CID, and that CID contains the CIDs of the files underneath.
+Merkle DAGs are a bit of a "turtles all the way down" scenario; that is, everything has a CID.
+Let's say you have a file, and its CID identifies it.
+What if that file is in a folder with several other files?
+Those files will have CIDs too.
+What about that folder's CID?
+It would be a hash of the CIDs from the files underneath (ie, the folder's content).
 In turn, those files are made up of blocks, and each of those blocks has a CID.
 You can see how a file system on your computer could be represented as a DAG.
-You can also see, hopefully, how Merkle-DAG graphs start to form.
-For a visual exploration of this concept, take a look at our IPLD Explorer.
+You can also see, hopefully, how Merkle DAG graphs start to form.
+For a visual exploration of this concept, take a look at the IPLD Explorer.

-Another useful feature of Merkle-DAGs and breaking content into blocks is that if you have two similar files, they can share parts of the Merkle-DAG; ie, parts of different Merkle-DAGs can reference the same data.
-For example, if you update a website, only the files that changed will get new content addresses.
+Another useful feature of Merkle DAGs and breaking content into blocks is that if you have two similar files, they can share parts of the Merkle DAG, i.e., parts of different Merkle DAGs can reference the same subset of data.
+For example, if you update a website, only updated files receive new content addresses.
 Your old version and your new version can refer to the same blocks for everything else.
 This can make transferring versions of large datasets (such as genomics research or weather data) more efficient because you only need to transfer the parts that are new or have changed instead of creating entirely new files each time.

-So, to recap, IPFS lets you give CIDs to content, and link that content together in a Merkle-DAG using IPLD.
-Now let’s move on to the last piece: how you find and move content.
+So, to recap, IPFS lets you give CIDs to content and link that content together in a Merkle DAG.
+Now let's move on to the last piece: how you find and move content.